eyra/fertility-prediction-challenge/README.md

 # Fertility Prediction Data Challenge (PreFer)

-This is a template repository to submit your method for phase 1 of the Fertility Prediction Challenge ([PreFer](https://preferdatachallenge.nl)).
+This is a template repository to submit your method on the Next platform for phase 1 of the Fertility Prediction Challenge ([PreFer](https://preferdatachallenge.nl)).
 [Here](https://preferdatachallenge.nl/#how-to-participate) you can read how to participate in the challenge.
 The challenge is to predict whether an individual will have a child within a three year period (2021-2023), based on survey data from previous years (2007-2020).
 Data come from the [LISS Panel](https://www.centerdata.nl/en/liss-panel).
 For more information, on the data challenge, please visit the [website](https://preferdatachallenge.nl) and read [this paper](https://arxiv.org/abs/2402.00705).

 ℹ️ Check out ([important dates](https://preferdatachallenge.nl/#important-dates)) to see when this challenge phase will open and close.

 ## Prerequisites

 1. Make a copy of [this](https://github.com/eyra/fertility-prediction-challenge) template repository, by forking and cloning as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-fork-and-clone-this-repository).
-2. If you have [registered](https://preferdatachallenge.nl/details/overview/3application.html) for the PreFer challenge, you will receive a link to download the data from the [Next platform](PLACEHOLDER).
+2. If you have [registered](https://preferdatachallenge.nl/details/overview/3application.html) for the PreFer challenge, you will receive a link to download the data from the Next platform.
-3. Visit the [Next platform](LINK) and sign in to download the training data and codebooks.
+3. Visit the Next platform and sign in to download the training data and codebooks.
 [Here](https://preferdatachallenge.nl/posts/posts/2024-03-20-prefer-datasets.html) is a detailed explanation of the datasets that you have downloaded, and [here](https://preferdatachallenge.nl/posts/posts/2024-03-21-prefer-codebooks.html) for an explanation of how to use the codebooks.

 ## Prepare your method